alexf101/justintimer/README.md

 # justintimer

 Helpful screen to share if you're a personal trainer conducting a remote workout session.
 Includes timer, music and a text box to put workout notes in.

 # Developing

+If you're on Mac, please make sure you have the following utilities installed:

+    parallel
+    fswatch
+    rsync

+If you're not on Mac, you may need to improvise.
+The core toolchain should be fine, but you may need to put in an alternate command for watch.

-This uses esbuild and TypeScript.
+This is built using esbuild and TypeScript + copying some static files around.
 Since esbuild doesn't check types, you should run

+    yarn run watch

+to parallelise running all these tools.

+# Deploying

+The following will compile all the relevant code into the `dist` directory.

-    yarn run build-static
+    yarn run build-all
-    yarn run bc
+    yarn run deploy

-to copy over static files, then watch for changes to build and check for type errors.
+To deploy, just copy that directory to any HTTP static file server.